TestSubjector/testsubjector.github.io/_posts/2017-03-04-To-GSoc-Or-Not-To-GSoC.md

 > *cough* *cough*

-> There is a [chapter](http://chapel.cray.com/publications/PMfPC-Chapel.pdf) in Programming Models for Parallel Computing, MIT Press which is on the Chael language (stumbled on it from the Chapel website).
+> There is a [chapter](http://chapel.cray.com/publications/PMfPC-Chapel.pdf) in Programming Models for Parallel Computing, MIT Press which is on the Chapel language (stumbled on it from the Chapel website).

-> It describes in brief, the histroy of Chapel, the ideas and design decisions and the also the ideals behind the language (plus a convienient tutorial to the language)
+> It describes in brief, the histroy of Chapel, the ideas and design decisions and the also the ideals behind the language (plus a convienient tutorial to the language).
 > Going through it, I felt like I wanted to associate with this.
 It's not a world-breaking motivator, but hey!
 It's a motivator nonetheless.
+> I'll see if any other organization matches my interest or not.

 > Here's hoping for the best.